rusq/slackdump/cmd/slackdump/internal/emoji/assets/emoji.md

 - **Standard**: download only the names and URLs of the custom emojis;
 - **Full**: Download all the custom emojis from the workspace.

+Full mode is approx. 2.3 times slower than the standard mode, but it provides more information about the custom emojis.

 In both modes:
 - aliases are skipped, as they just point to the main emoji;
 - emoji files and saves in the "emojis" directory within the archive directory